netssrmrz/Avocado/README.md

 ```

 To Indicate Object Field Mappings
-  Use the Avocado.Csv.Column attribute to indicate which CSV column will populate a certain object field or peoperty.
+  Use the Avocado.Csv.Column attribute to indicate which CSV column will populate a certain object field or property.
   Column indexes are zero based.
 Example,
 ```
   public class SomeObj